 - Taken the medications pamidronate (Aredia®) or zoledronic acid (Zometa®)

 - Jaw tightness

 - Receding gums

 Common Medications to Avoid

 Don’t take aspirin, any medications containing aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) until your doctor gives you other instructions.
-For a list of these medications, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For a list of these medications, read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.